aaditwocode/Payment_Gateway-System/README.md

 ### Quick Example

-- Start the app
+- Start the app (payers are loaded from payers.txt if available)
-- Add some payers with their info and wallet balances
+- Add additional payers if needed (saved to payers.txt)
-- Pick payment methods like card, upi, wallet, etc.
+- Pick payment methods like card, upi, banktransfer, netbank
-- Make payments, check transactions, or set up recurring ones
+- Make payments, check transactions, or set up recurring ones (saved to recurring.txt)
 - Generate a report to see what's been happening

 ## Payment Methods